HanHach/obsidian-http-mcp/TROUBLESHOOTING.md

 - Obsidian REST API only listens on `127.0.0.1:27123` (Windows localhost)
 - If MCP server ran on WSL2, it couldn't access Windows localhost
 - MCP server on Windows can access Obsidian locally
-- Claude Code on WSL2 accesses Windows server via bridge IP
+- Your AI on WSL2 accesses Windows server via bridge IP

 ### Why port 3000 (not 27123 directly)?